You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Is Cloudways still worth it in 2026?

-Cloudways is still a legitimate choice for solo operators running one or two sites who value its dashboard simplicity and do not need root access.
-It remains popular and still has an active user base.
-But most technical users, high-traffic operators, and agencies can save 30 to 40 percent by moving to alternatives like xCloud, RunCloud, or DigitalOcean plus SpinupWP without sacrificing performance.
+Cloudways is a legitimate choice for solo operators running one or two sites who value its dashboard simplicity and do not need root access.
+It remains popular and has an active user base.
+Most technical users, high-traffic operators, and agencies can save 30 to 40 percent by moving to alternatives like xCloud, RunCloud, or DigitalOcean plus SpinupWP without sacrificing performance.

 Which Cloudways alternative is cheapest?